About

 The stunning game, Everybody’s Gone to the Rapture

-Her soundtrack for the genre-defining, multiple award-winning Dear Esther has been toured internationally as part of Replay: Symphony of Heroes as well as the sold-out Dear Esther Live.
-The show, created and produced by Curry, premiered at The Barbican to great acclaim then embarked on a tour of the country's finest concert halls before touring internationally.
+Her soundtrack for the genre-defining, multiple award-winning Dear Esther toured internationally as part of Replay: Symphony of Heroes and as Dear Esther Live.
+The live show, created and produced by Curry, premiered at The Barbican to great acclaim, then embarked on a tour of the country's finest concert halls before touring internationally.

 Her score for the Apple Arcade title Little Orpheus won her an Ivor Novello nomination, and the soundtrack for VR game So Let Us Melt is still acclaimed for its innovative blend of choir, orchestra and electronica.